Japan Society for the Promotion of Science (JSPS) Fellowship

 - Candidates for the Short-term Fellowship must possess U.S. citizenship or permanent residency status.
 Permanent residents must provide a copy of a permanent resident card ("green card").
 Citizens of other countries may be eligible if they have completed a master's or Ph.D. course at a U.S. university and, upon completing the course, have for at least three continuous years conducted high-level research in the U.S. Researchers of Japanese nationality are not eligible.
 Foreign researchers doing research at a Japanese research institution at the time of application are not eligible.

-The application for an SSRC nomination to the JSPS Postdoctoral Research Fellowship requires an application form, a project description, two letters of recommendation, and a letter of invitation from a host institution in Japan.
+The application for an SSRC nomination to the JSPS Postdoctoral Research Fellowship requires an application form, a project description, a letter of recommendation, and a letter of invitation from a host institution in Japan.
 In addition:

 - Applicants for 12-24 month (long-term) fellowships must submit a copy of a Ph.D. diploma from a university outside Japan dated no more than six years prior to April 1, 2015 or a letter from their institution stating the date the applicant will officially receive the degree.